handsontable/hyperformula/docs/guide/cell-references.md

 Since HyperFormula does not embed any UI, it allows for the input of a circular reference into a cell.
-Compared to popular spreadsheets, HyperFormula does not force any specific interaction with the user (i.e. displaying a warning ) when circular reference happens.
+Compared to popular spreadsheets, HyperFormula does not force any specific interaction with the user (i.e., displaying a warning ) when circular reference happens.

 When circular reference happens, HyperFormula returns #CYCLE as the value of the cell where the circular reference occurred.
 After